Young Love (1956 song): Sonny James version

 The recording by American country singer Sonny James was released by Capitol Records as catalog number 3602.
 It first reached the Billboard chart on January 5, 1957.
 On the Disk Jockey chart, it peaked at No. 1; on the Country & Western Best Seller chart, also at No. 1; on the Juke Box chart, at No. 4; on the composite chart of the top 100 songs, it reached No. 2.
 On Billboards country music charts, it was a No. 1 hit for nine weeks, and remained the longest-reigning of James's 23 chart-topping songs on the chart.
 Billboard ranked it as the No. 8 song of the year for 1957.

-The recording was produced by Ken Nelson and was recorded October 30, 1956, at Bradley Studio in Nashville, Tennessee.
+The recording was produced by Ken Nelson and was recorded October 30, 1956, at the Bradley Studios in Nashville, Tennessee.
 The vocal backing was provided by Harlan Powell, one of James's band members at the time, Gordon Stoker and one other individual.
 The Jordanaires backed Sonny James on several songs in the late 1950s and on a few of his songs when he returned to Capitol in 1963, but it was the vocal sounds of The Southern Gentlemen, who joined him in August 1964, that provided his vocal background thru 1971.

 The flip side of James's version of "Young Love" was a song called "You're the Reason I'm in Love."
 That song was a Top 10 hit on the Billboard country charts in early 1957.
 In 1971, 14 years after the original, James re-recorded that song in a faster-tempoed, horn-heavy rendition as "That's Why I Love You Like I Do" (the original slower-tempoed song featured an electric guitar solo); the newly recorded, re-titled version was released as a single and reached No. 1 in June 1972.

 In the book Helter Skelter by Vincent Bugliosi and Curt Gentry, James' version of this song is mentioned to have been frequently played on the radio at the Spahn Ranch.
 It was also a term of endearment used by Charles Manson in reference to his female followers.

 In 2020, this version was featured in the Netflix psychological thriller film, The Devil All the Time.